Requirements

 We are no longer accepting submissions.
 Those who have submitted can still view their submissions in our submittal portal below.

-Teams must be comprised of a property owner or building owner in the downtown core (view this area map) and a design or development firm.
+Teams were required to be comprised of a property owner or building owner in the downtown core (view this area map) and a design or development firm.
 Additional community, not-for-profit, and business partners are an added benefit.
-Submissions requirements must include:
+Submissions requirements included:

 1. Your building’s typical existing floorplate, and that same floorplate after a proposed conversion from a nonresidential use to a residential use.
 Include a typical residential unit floor plan.
 Describe the segment of the housing market your proposal would seek to serve.